2011 North West Leicestershire District Council election

 Elections to the North West Leicestershire District Council took place on 5 May 2011, in line with other local elections in the United Kingdom.
-A total of 38 councillors were elected from 20 wards as the whole council is up for election.
+A total of 38 councillors were elected from 20 wards as the whole council was up for election.

 The Conservatives held control of the council after winning it in a landslide at the previous election.
 The Labour Party failed to retake control of the council but made significant gains at the expense of the Conservatives, who lost 6 councillors, the Liberal Democrats, who lost 2 councillors, the BNP, who lost both of their councillors, and one Independent.